jrpotter/notebook/notes/formal-system/proof-system/equiv-trans.md

 Basic
 What is the commutative law of e.g. $\land$?
 Back: $E1 \land E2 = E2 \land E1$
+Reference: Gries, David. *The Science of Programming*.
+Texts and Monographs in Computer Science.
+New York: Springer-Verlag, 1981.
 <!--ID: 1707251673353-->
 END%%